 Tangible fixed assets are valued at purchase price including any acquisition expenses.
-Tangible fixed assets are depreciated over their useful economic life which has been determined as ten years for fixtures and fittings and four years for motor vehicles.
+Tangible fixed assets are depreciated over their useful economic life which has been determined as the remaining length of the lease and four years for motor vehicles.

 Gross premiums written